 - Your health care provider will prescribe this method, but you will insert the ring yourself.

 - It will stay in the vagina for 3 weeks.
 At the end of the third week, you will take the ring out for 1 week.
 Do not remove the ring until the end of the 3 weeks.

 - Nausea and breast tenderness, which are less severe than with birth control pills or patches

 - Breakthrough bleeding and spotting (may occur more often than with birth control pills)

 The vaginal ring contains estrogen.
 As a result, there is a rare risk of high blood pressure, blood clots, heart attack, and stroke.
 Smoking increases these risks even more.

 The vaginal ring works better than birth control pills to prevent pregnancy.
-In any 1 year, only 1 out of 100 women who uses the vaginal ring is likely to get pregnant.
+In any one year, only 1 out of every 100 women who use the vaginal ring is likely to get pregnant.

 Lopez LM, Grimes DA, Gallo MF, Schulz KF.
 Skin patch and vaginal ring versus combined oral contraceptives for contraception.
 Cochrane Database Syst Rev. 2008;(1):CD003552.